 Pricing: Starting from $39,900 ($69,900 base price in top trim)

-Release Date: First deliveries set for June 2021
+Release Date: First deliveries set for the 2nd half of 2021

 Electric Range: 250 to 400 miles depending on version and battery pack selection